Adolfo Ruiz Cortines: 1952 presidential election

-General Miguel Henríquez Guzmán, formerly of the PRI, who had twice before attempted to secure the party's presidential nomination, was the candidate of the Federation of the Mexican People's Parties.
+General Miguel Henríquez Guzmán, formerly of the PRI, who had twice before attempted to secure the party's presidential nomination, was the candidate of the Federation of Parties of the Mexican People.
 His support was in largely urban areas, and included Cárdenas supporters alienated during Alemán Valdés' presidency, established military men, and members of the middle class who desired a multi-party democracy.
 When asked for his opinion of Ruiz Cortines, Henríquez Guzmán stated:

 He would be a candidate to my measure.
 I have the best concept.
 I think he is quite a gentleman.

 (Sería un candidato a mi medida.
 Lo tengo en el mejor concepto.
 Creo que es todo un caballero.)

 The National Action Party, eventually the PRI's largest political opposition party, first participated in this election, nominating Efraín González Luna.
 In González Luna's campaign, he addressed social and national problems, including women's suffrage, like Ruiz Cortines.
 Vicente Lombardo Toledano was the Popular Socialist Party's candidate.

-The election took place on July 7, 1952.
+The election took place on 7 July 1952.
 When the results were announced, it was revealed that Ruiz Cortines won, with 74.31% of the popular vote (2,713,419 votes).
 Henríquez Guzmán won 15.87% (579,745 votes), González Luna won 7.82% (285,555 votes), and Lombardo Toledano won 1.98% (72,482 votes).

 The day after the election, Henríquez Guzmán's supporters gathered in the Alameda Central park in Mexico City to protest reported electoral fraud, including the theft of ballot boxes.
 The government suppressed the peaceful protests, with an estimated 200 being killed, and more forced disappearances and arrests of people related to the protestors occurring in the following days.

-President of Mexico
+Presidency (1952–1958)

 Inauguration and cabinet

 On 1 December 1952, he assumed the presidency of the republic, at age 62.
 In his inaugural address, Ruiz Cortines pledged that fighting corruption in the government and in business would be key aspects of his administration, and that he would continue to maintain close relations with the United States.

 Ruiz Cortines modified the law to promote responsibility and honesty among public servants to combat increasing amounts of corruption.
 He created a law that forced public servants to declare their assets before beginning to work in the government, including himself.
 Ruiz Cortines's purpose was to compare the public servants' fortune before and after their participation in public charges to combat illicit enrichment and corruption.